inblockio/aqua-docs/Guardian.md

 relationship in which they will be liable for any agreement violates executed from their digital domain.

+# Processes

+## Domain Handshake
+Establish trust between two Aqua domains.
+For this we have Alice and Bob which want to establish trust between their domains.
+They both have a Guardian in place to protect their data vaults.

+Step 1) Alice: Create access contract:
+    I <Alice_account> want to connect from my <domain_id> to a <domain_id> controlled by <Bobs_account> with my <alice_domain_id> via the following channel: DNS/HTTPS via <alice_Guardian.domain.com>.
+Step 2) Alice: sign contract
+Step 3) Alice: SEND contract send the page via 'mail' / 'matrix' whatever to the remote PKC instance.
+Step 4) Bob: veries the contract contract and imports it Step 5) Bob: extend contract: I <bobs_acocunt> connect my PKC <bobs_domain_id> to your PKC <Alice_domain_id> via my Guardian_endpoint <bobs_guardian.domain2.com>.
+Step 6) Bob: sign extended contract: Bob uses his wallet to sign his extended contract.
+Step 7) Bob: send extended contract TO Alice: Bob sends his Contract to his Guardian.
+Step 8) Bob's Guardian: Verifies and sends the contract to Alice Guardian.
+Step 9) Alice Guardian:
+    Guardian verifies all data
+    Sends OK back to Bob's Guardian
+    Sends Updates contract into Alice PKC
+    Waits for Bob's Guardian to request available pages Step 10) Bob's Guardian requests a list of pages: ' What pages do you share with me?'
+Step 11) Alice Guardian: Returns list of accessible resources for Bob

-#### Example: Sharing a File
+## Example: Sharing a File

 Target: Sharing a file with another account.
-Using two Aqua data vaults with their two guardians to manage access to them.
-We assume the guardians already have executed a handshake to enter a trusted relationship.
+Using two Aqua data vaults with their two Guardians to manage access to them.
+We assume the Guardians already have executed a handshake to enter a trusted relationship.
 We also assume, that the file should underlay access basedon account restrictions and domain restrictions.